 Running a global support workforce is no easy task.
 To ensure consistency and quality for all IT operations teams, a central management team is usually in place to check the content of requests and incidents, as well as the flow of communication between customers and the multilingual Service Desk hosted in Jira Service Management.
 This central management team will keep many metrics under control (including Jira Service Desk’s native SLA reports), but will keep a special eye on First Contact Resolutions (FCR).

 FCRs are the new golden metric for measuring customer satisfaction, so understandably every support manager wants to move the needle.
 It’s tough.
 To increment first contact resolutions you need to dig deep into the Jira Service Desk tickets, analyze them, and find common patterns that explain why some requests are not solved immediately.
 That’s when the underlying processes can be framed and eventually improved.

 Managers need to have full visibility, but they can’t speak every language.
 Additionally, keyword analysis and keyword-based reporting can’t handle content in multiple languages.
 This makes it even more important to read the tickets created in long-tail languages, where the support team might be newer or less specialised.
 In other words: quality assurance is more important in less mature language combinations… but managers find enormous linguistic barriers to dive into what’s happening.

-That’s when the multilingual translations for Jira Service Desk come in.
+That’s when the multilingual translation for Jira Service Management come in.
 Automated translations can easily give managers the ability to understand the flow of communication in any language, as well as the topics customers request help with.
 And in this case, it really doesn’t matter too much that an AI translation doesn’t capture every subtlety of the customer request.
 QA Managers want to know the subject and the general reason why a ticket wasn’t solved.

 Conclusions and key recommendations